-If your child has no sailing experience, has only a summer or two of exposure to sailboats, or has not yet completed their Courageous "Blue Book", then Sailing 101 is probably the right place to start.
-In Sailing 101, instructors are right in the boats with the students at all times, which makes for a safe and highly individualized learning environment.
+If your child has no sailing experience or has only a summer or two of exposure to sailboats, then Sailing 101 is probably the right place to start.
+In Sailing 101, instructors are in the boats with the students at all times, which makes for a safe and highly individualized learning environment.
 If you are unsure of whether your child is ready for the next level, it is often best to assume they ought to stay in Sailing 101.
 Review is never a bad thing!
 Typically, students spend multiple summers in Sailing 101.
 If you have any more questions, please feel free to email or call.

 Appropriate for those sailors who are capable of comfortably sailing a small keelboat (one of our 19-foot Rhodes 19s) without an instructor with them in the boat.
 The Step 3 sailor knows and is comfortable with the basics (tacking, jibing, man overboard recovery, docking, rigging, knots, upwind sailing, etc.) but still needs time to review and gain mastery.
 The Step 3 sailor is comfortable enough with basic skills to begin applying them in on-the-water games and drills, races, and occasional trips beyond the inner harbor.
 Although several instructors are available to sail in boats with students to help them fine tune skills, the goal of Step 3 is for students to transition to sailing in a boat with 2 peers and no instructor.
 In 2016, students will also spend one week in smaller dinghies, which they will learn how to capsize and right.
 Typically, students spend at least two or three summers in Step 3 before progressing to Step 4.